 Just like hiring an employee, you want to find the right fit with an IT provider.
 Start by asking your business associates for references and searching the web.
 Make initial phone calls to find a few firms that provide the services you need.

-From there, schedule in-person meetings.
-Having a face-to-face discussion is important to begin building what needs to become a successful working relationship.
+From there, schedule a face-to-face discussion.
+Whether online or in-person, this meeting is important to begin building what needs to become a successful working relationship.

 Along the way, ask these questions:

 If you have specific concerns about your IT, such as backup or security, include those in your discussion.